 I often find it is more effective to have the hero do something horrible to the villain.
 When the villain does something horrible to the hero you expect it, but when the hero snaps and completely loses it at the villain those are the moments you really don’t expect.

-This shows why Doom is their worst enemy even above the likes of Galactus.
-It also shows us at the same time how The Thing is not a character to be taken lightly as when enraged he is virtually unstoppable as all of Doom’s tricks and gadgets fail to even slow him down.
-Templeman plays this scene perfectly showing us how arrogant Doom is at first that he is almost annoyed someone like the Thing who he considers totally beneath him would even attempt to challenge him.
+It also shows us at the same time how The Thing is not a character to be taken lightly as when enraged he is virtually unstoppable, as all of Doom’s tricks and gadgets fail to even slow him down.
+Templeman plays this scene perfectly showing us how arrogant Doom is at first that he is almost annoyed someone like the Thing, who he considers totally beneath him would even attempt to challenge him.

 Later when Doom’s most powerful attacks fail to even slow The Thing down, Templeman is equally superb at injecting a real sense of fear into Doom.

 This episode also shows how the writers of the second series unlike the writers of the first series actually tried to develop the characters as after this episode Doom becomes obsessed with The Thing more than any other member of the Fantastic Four.
-Prior to this it was Reed Richards who was his main enemy, the others were just an irrelevance and though he still looks on Richards as his main rival, the one who he actually wishes to hurt the most from this point on is The Thing as he was the only one of the four who brought Doom to his knees.
+Prior to the Thing crushing his hands it was Reed Richards who was his main enemy.
+The others were just an irrelevance and though he still looks on Richards as his main rival, the one who he actually wishes to hurt the most from this point on is The Thing, as he was the only one of the four who brought Doom to his knees.

-In his next appearance we see Doom who at the start of the episode is still recovering from having his hands crushed, take great pleasure in watching the Hulk pummel the Thing.
+In his next appearance we see Doom take great pleasure in watching the Hulk pummel the Thing.

 In his final appearance, after Doom has stolen the Silver Surfers cosmic powers, Ben is the first member of the four he goes after before even Richards.
 Doom even mentions Grimm crushing his hands “feel the limitless power in these very hands which you once nearly crushed” he also tortures Ben horribly by locking him inside his body “feel it Ben feel your bodies metabolism get slower and slower until you become nothing more than a living statue unable to move, unable to speak for the rest of your days, please do keep an eye out for pigeons.”